dnmca/paspartu/README.md

     ```shell script
     python paspartu.py
     ```
-3) Open folder with your images (it can take a bit since all images are loaded into memory).
+3) Open folder with your images.
-4) Go through images, add notes, dates, etc.
+4) Go through images, adding notes, dates, etc.
-5) Save photo metadata by clicking `Save text` or `Save photo` (Images with saved text become greyscale).
+5) Save photo metadata by clicking `Save text` or `Save photo` (Images with saved text are being greyed out).

 > 2 folders are created in chosen directory: `target` and `annotations`.
 > Former for captioned images and later for text annotation files.